 A Memoir Must Answer These Basic Questions

 Compelling personal histories must add emotion and thought processes to the story.
-It's actually very easy to do.
+It's actually straightforward to do.
 To write a page-turning memoir, answer the following questions:

 What was I thinking when __________?